eclipse-ee4j/glassfish-hk2/docs/introduction.md

 # Introduction to GlassFish HK2

-This page describes the GlassFish HK2 2.0 API, which is based on JSR-330 standard annotations.
+This page describes the GlassFish HK2 3.0 API, which is based on Jakarta Dependency Injection (DI) standard annotations.
 Also, Habitat has been replaced with a new interface called [ServiceLocator][servicelocator].

 GlassFish HK2 is a declarative framework for services using annotations like [Contract][contract] and [Service][service].
-This page is intended to show simple usages of GlassFish HK2 mainly using the standard JSR-330 API.
+This page is intended to show simple usages of GlassFish HK2 mainly using the standard Jakarta DI API.

 For information about using the GlassFish HK2 programmatic API see [this page][api-overview].
-For information about GlassFish HK2 extensibility options see [this page][extensibility] For information about JSR-330 see [this site][jsr330].
+For information about GlassFish HK2 extensibility options see [this page][extensibility] For information about Jakarta DI see [this site][jakartadi].

 This page assumes that you are using the GlassFish HK2 provided ability to automatically find and register services in an GlassFish HK2 registry.
 For more information on how to control what services